apache/streampipes/cli/README.md

 export PATH="/path/to/incubator-streampipes-installer/cli:$PATH"
 ```

+## Upgrade to new version
+To upgrade to a new version, simply edit the version tag in `VERSION`.

 ## Get help
 If you have any problems during the installation or questions around StreamPipes, you'll get help through one of our community channels: